intel/nauta/docs/user-guide/actions/template_packs.md

 The Nauta `nctl` client is shipped with an initial set of template packs.
 This initial set is created from thee template packs that are stored in the _template zoo_ folder when the build of a certain version of a `nctl` application is completed.

-### Template Zoo Github
+### Template zoo Github

-Template Zoo is a github repository with template packs created by Intel and a community members for different purposes.
-This repository is located at: [Nauta Template Zoo](https://github.com/IntelAI/nauta-zoo) and is publicly available.
+Template zoo is a GitHub repository with template packs created by Intel and a community members for different purposes.
+Refer to the publicly available [Nauta Template Zoo](https://github.com/IntelAI/nauta-zoo) for more information.

-The `nctl` command provides a special command - [`nctl template`](template.md) that makes interaction with this _template zoo_ much easier.
+The Nauta `nctl`command provides a special command: [`nctl template`](template.md) that makes interaction with this _template zoo_ much easier.

 This command provides the following options: